authup/authup/packages/backend/server/README.md

 npm install @typescript-auth/server --save
 ```

-## Usage - Standalone
+## Usage

 ### Config

 In general no configuration file is required at all!
 All options have either default values or are generated automatically 🔥.

-To overwrite the default (generated) config property values, create a `server.config.js` file in the root directory with the following content:
+To overwrite the default (generated) config property values,
+create a `server.config.js` file in the root directory with the following content:

 ```typescript
 module.exports = {